Harriet’s Labour Story – There’s a Time and a Place to Die… This wasn’t it.

 You had a heel prick – they were sure to check your thyroid as I’d always had problems, but nothing.

 Like all Mummies, I was in awe of you – You were and always have been perfect.

 The bounty lady came around to take your photos.
 She positioned you with ease whilst I watched, terrified that you’d break.
 She said you were beautiful and that you looked like me.
 I had never felt so proud.

-I had painkillers but they weren’t enough.
+The midwives gave me painkillers but they weren’t enough.
 I had to have an anaesthetist ultra-sounding my arm every time I had a blood test or a drip put in place.
 You had your Strep B checks.
-I was relieved that you were fine.
+It was such a relief that you were fine.

-I cuddled you.
-I kissed you.
-I stared at you.
-I was in wonder at you.
-I chose your 2nd outfit.
-I changed your nappy.
-I held your little hands.
-I tried to feed you again.
+I cuddled you and I kissed you.
+I stared at you and I was in wonder at you.
+Your first outfit was dirty, I got to chose your 2nd outfit.
+I changed your nappy and held your little hands whilst I tried to feed you again.
 You became everything.
 You were everything.
-You are my everything.
+Still, you are my everything.

 The surgeon from the day before, came to see me during his time off.
-He said that he was amazed at how lovely, friendly and polite I was despite not even being fully conscious and that he was so pleased that I managed pulled through.
+He said that he was amazed at how lovely, friendly and polite I was despite not even being fully conscious.
+He was so pleased that I pulled through.
 It had got to close to me fading away and he was so pleased to see me with my baby.